reasonwithoutrestraint/site/Original/Metaethics/My moral understanding.md

 Normative Phenomenology: normative judgments are neither expressive of beliefs nor desires.
 They are not expressive of beliefs because they entail a world-to-mind fit rather than a mind-to-world fit.
 No mind-to-world (descriptive) state of mind can be motivational, yet normative judgments are motivational.
 They are not expressive of desires because there are constitutive standards for normative judgments that are not true of desires, e.g. if one judges that they ought to X above anything else, they necessarily also judge that they ought to M if they believe M is the necessary means to achieve X. This is not true of desire.
 Rather, normative judgments express values.
 Values are our linguistically infused base desires and dispositions idealized by rational reflection.

-Descriptive theories of normative judgments fail to account for the following plattitudes:
+Plattitudes not met by descriptive theories:
 - Ubiquity - Linguistic flexibility.
 Normative judgments can be expressed in a variety of different ways, "X is wrong", "we ought not do X", "Boo X!", "X is disgusting", "X is crappy", "we must not do X", "don't do X!", etc. It is unlikely that the referrents of the terms in each of these expressions are descriptive of the same entity.
 More likely, they are expressive of a certain motivating attitude in the being.
-- Motivational (against objectivist theories) - No non-subjective description can be inherently motivating.
-No mind-to-world fit can ever motivate a being to action.
-A world-to-mind fit is needed.
+- Judgment Internalism: A judges that X is a normative reason iff X is a motivating reason for A insofar as A is rational.
-- Disagreement (against subjectivist theories) - Two distinct descriptions of a subjective state of mind cannot explain why people disagree over normative judgments.
+- Disagreement: two distinct descriptions of a subjective state of mind cannot explain why people disagree over normative judgments.

 Rather, normative judgments are expressive of values, which are attitudes with the following characteristics:
 - Relation between desiring and valuing.